 - Continue along Control Measure line XXX to the original starting point in the upper left corner.
 Double-click to complete your polygon.

-A gold symbol marks the highest elevation point, within the area you defined, for the U.S. Eighty-Second Infantry Division's area of operations.
-It is labeled as 240 (meters).
+A series of gold symbols mark the highest elevation point, within the area you defined, for the U.S. Eighty-Second Infantry Division's area of operations.
+They are labeled as 231 (meters).
 This elevation represents the single highest position within the area you defined for a forward observer.
-The tool would have returned additional highest points if more occurrences of an elevation of 240 meters were found within the input area.

 The Highest Point layer is a temporary layer.
 To use this data in a geoprocessing tool, you will transform it into a permanent feature class.